 I sort of let the kids decide which of several colors we should get (of the few that were available) and was happy when they chose the red.
 Subaru is one of few makers that still makes cars in actual colors, although some trim levels are severely limited in that regard.

-Which brings me back towards the end (or the beginning) of this story.
+Which brings me back towards the end (or the beginning) of this story, about seven months and 8000 miles since we took delivery of the car.
 Subarus have been known as safe cars for some time now and they definitely use it to their advantage in their advertising – Have you seen the “They Lived” campaign?
 YouTube it if you haven’t.
 Wow.

 Anyway, I didn’t really know or have time to think about it when that F-150 was barreling at us and while I have no doubt that my 911 is a strong car as well, I am glad that we were not in that and I am sure the lady in the Mini that was in front of us is glad we were her buffer.
 As long as Subaru spends money on crash safety they can keep on having hard dashboards as far as I am concerned.